 3) The price.
 The cost was $49 a person, less than half of what we've paid at other courses.

-This is what I didn't like about the Mountain Creek zipline course:
+The things I didn't like about the Mountain Creek zipline course:

 1) The first zipline was so short that it hardly counts as a line.
-I understand that a number of courses start out with a short one so newcomers can get a feel to ziplining, but 200 feet is just too short to be fun.
+I understand that a number of courses start out with a short one so newcomers can get a feel for ziplining, but 200 feet is just too short to be fun.

 2) The harness was more restrictive than at other courses.
 Mountain Creek's harness has two large sections of materials that go behind your upper legs and creates a kind of seat when you are on the line.
 I presume it's safer and more comfortable for some riders, but I prefer the less-restrictive harnesses that are similar to what parachutists wear.
 That kind of harness enables you to do maneuvers like the pencil or the Superman, and even to spin around.
 Mountain Creek's harness doesn't.

 Overall, there was more to like than dislike about Mountain Creek's zipline course, and I would definitely recommend a visit.
 I think someone who has never been ziplining would find it a fun introduction to the sport.

 The Former Site of the Infamous Action Park Amusement Park

 Mountain Creek is located on the grounds of the former Action Park, perhaps the most infamous amusement park in the United States.

 Action Park opened in the late 1970s with rides that were legendary in their lack of safety.
 I remember the wave pool was so strong that there would be announcements saying the waves would begin, sending moms and little kids out of the water.
 The waves were so rough that as a teenager I would get bounced around every time.
 Wikipedia says two people drowned in the pool, with dozens being pulled to safety every day.